Et-008/LangQ/posts/over-the-air-mobile-sdks-recommended-practices.md

 ## 1. Establish a Single Source of Truth

-We highly recommend using a single source for all your translation data, ideally Lokalise.
-This means **all modifications** to keys and values should happen in your Translation Management System (TMS).
+We highly recommend using a single source for all your translation data, ideally Lang Q. This means **all modifications** to keys and values should happen in your Translation Management System (TMS).
 Changes should then be pushed to other locations like your local development environment, GitHub, and servers.

 **Avoid modifying translations in multiple places simultaneously** to prevent complex data management and inconsistencies, such as accidentally overwriting or deleting new keys.
-Remember that our mobile SDKs do not automatically export local changes back to Lokalise; you must use other tools for this.
+Remember that our mobile SDKs do not automatically export local changes back to Lang Q; you must use other tools for this.

 ---

 ## 2. Sync Local Files Before Building Apps

-Before creating a new mobile app build, make sure it includes **all translation data** and that your local files are synced with Lokalise.
-Why?
+Before creating a new mobile app build, make sure it includes **all translation data** and that your local files are synced with Lang Q. Why?
 This practice is crucial for minimizing the OTA bundle size later, especially when combined with the other techniques in this guide.

 **The Golden Rule:** **OTA is only meant to deliver translations modified _between_ app releases.**